 Through the i-RESTORE projects, Tdh and partners promote access to qualitative restorative justice processes in cases involving children and youth in contact with the law and strengthen the capacities of justice, child protection and education professionals.

 people are more aware of the restorative justice processes

 justice professionals and policy makers improve their capacities and skills

-Child Advisory Boards have been created through the project.
+Child Advisory Boards have been created through the project in each target country to integrate children’s views in the implementation of activities.
 They bring together children and young people who are interested in the justice system or might have been involved with it.
 We train them on the concepts of restorative justice, consult them on project activities and materials, and empower them to become child advocates.
-The members of the Child Advisory Boards from Greece, Albania and Romania will take part in a study visit to Belgium and the Netherlands, where they can meet and discuss with restorative justice experts to advance their knowledge on the issue.

 "The project gave me the opportunity to see the possibility of resolving conflicts through a considerably less dehumanising method.
 I think that for people who have committed crimes it is much harder to recover on their own.
 They must be helped by someone.
 And restorative justice is the context for that to happen."
 17-year-old girl from Romania, a member of the Child Advisory Board of the first i-RESTORE project.